imnotjames/imnotjames.github.io/index.markdown

 uninteresting.

-What's more interesting are logic problems, retro science fiction, bad movies, video games, comics, ramen, and electronic music.
+What's more interesting are logic problems, retro science fiction, bad movies, video games, comics, food, and music.
 I contribute to various open source projects, including the PHP project.
 I idle around ##php on Freenode as well as a handful of other IRC channels helping people.